zitadel/zitadel/apps/login/readme.md

 If `loginSettings?.allowUsernamePassword` is not allowed we continue to check for available IDPs.
 If a single IDP is available, we directly redirect the user to signup.

 If no single IDP is set, we check for `loginSettings.allowUsernamePassword` and redirect the user to /register page.
+If no previous condition is met we throw an error stating the user was not found.

-If no previous condition is met, we check whether `loginSettings?.ignoreUnknownUsernames` is `false` and in such case, we return a user not found error.
-If not, we redirect to the /password page, regardless (to not leak information about a registered user).
+If the outcome after this order produces a no authentication methods found, or user not found, we check whether `loginSettings?.ignoreUnknownUsernames` is set to `true` as in this case we redirect to the /password page regardless (to not leak information about a registered user).

 > NOTE: We ignore `loginSettings.allowExternalIdp` as the information whether IDPs are available comes as response from `getActiveIdentityProviders(org?)`